Vets-Who-Code/vets-who-code-app/README.md

-# Vets Who Code Web app
+# Vets Who Code Serverless Web App

 The Vets Who Code Web App is a Jamstack Applicaton designed more for speed.